-The new expectations also pave the way for the state to replace ISAT tests in Math and English Language Arts in 2014-15 with the Partnership for Assessment of Readiness for College and Careers (PARCC) assessments.
+These new expectations also pave the way for the State to replace the ISAT tests in Math and English Language Arts with the Partnership for Assessment of Readiness for College and Careers (PARCC) assessments.
 The PARCC exams will align to the Common Core State Standards and provide better information about students’ abilities to master the appropriate skills and content benchmarks for college and careers.
 The PARCC exams will provide teachers, parents and students a clearer, more detailed picture of students’ strengths and areas that need improvement.
 The transition to the PARCC tests is scheduled for the 2014-2015 school year.

 Kirby School District 140